randlab/xgapfilling/README.md

 # xgapfilling
 Gap filling using direct sampling and extremes.
 Explore fracture density reconstruction with Jupyter notebook examples and synthetic well log data.
-This repository is associated with paper under review:
+This repository is associated with paper:

 **Fracture density reconstruction using direct sampling multiple-point statistics and extreme value theory.**